-At various times production of placer gold in District No. 5 has reached considerable magnitude.
+At various times production of placer gold in this district has reached considerable magnitude.
 The original prospecting of much of the country was done by placer-miners.
 Placer operations of some size have been carried on in the Revelstoke and Fort Steele Mining Divisions, and these two Mining Divisions have had the largest productions.